fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4c.md

 The existing solution saves every note in the <i>notes collection</i> in the database.
 If we do not want to change this existing collection, then the natural choice is to save users in their own collection,  <i>users</i> for example.

-Like with all document databases, we can use object id's in Mongo to reference documents in other collections.
+Like with all document databases, we can use object IDs in Mongo to reference documents in other collections.
 This is similar to using foreign keys in relational databases.

 Traditionally document databases like Mongo do not support <i>join queries</i> that are available in relational databases,  used for aggregating data from multiple tables.
-However starting from version 3.2.
+However, starting from version 3.2.
 Mongo has supported [lookup aggregation queries](https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/).
 We will not be taking a look at this functionality in this course.

-If we need a functionality similar to join queries, we will implement it in our application code by making multiple queries.
-In certain situations Mongoose can take care of joining and aggregating data, which gives the appearance of a join query.
-However, even in these situations Mongoose makes multiple queries to the database in the background.
+If we need functionality similar to join queries, we will implement it in our application code by making multiple queries.
+In certain situations, Mongoose can take care of joining and aggregating data, which gives the appearance of a join query.
+However, even in these situations, Mongoose makes multiple queries to the database in the background.

 ### References across collections

 If we were using a relational database the note would contain a <i>reference key</i> to the user who created it.
-In document databases we can do the same thing.
+In document databases, we can do the same thing.

 Let's assume that the <i>users</i> collection contains two users: